Rachel Marsh, Ph.D.

 Associate Professor of Clinical Psychology (in Psychiatry), Division of Child and Adolescent Psychaitry

-Deputy Training Director of the Research in Child Psychiatry T32 Program,
+Co-Director of the NIMH-funded T32 Training Program in Research in Child Psychiatry ,

 She is the recipient of NIMH-funded grants, NARSAD Young Investigator Award, an award from the Sackler Institute for Developmental Psychobiology, and an award from the Tourette Syndrome Association.
-She is currently recruiting adolescents with Bulimia Nervosa (12 to 18 years) for an NIMH-funded longitudinal multimodal MRI study of neural factors that contribute to the development and persistence of the disorder.
+She is currently conducting NIMH-funded imaging studies of adolescents with Bulimia Nervosa, and children and adults with Obsessive-Compulsive Disorder.

 Undergraduate: Skidmore College, B.A., 1993-1997